Are you using workflow templates in Word, but they’re not efficient enough?

 Good workflow management software will always come with a mobile app.

-So if your team wants to access and manage a workflow on the go, they won’t have to worry about not having their laptop with them.
-Instead, they’ll do the necessary work from their phone.
+So if your team wants to access and manage a workflow on the go, they won’t have to worry about taking their laptop with them!

 The answer to this isn’t straightforward because it all depends on your needs and the needs of your business.